Alerts & Channels

 ChannelType #

-ChannelType.SLACK"slack"POST to a Slack incoming webhook (Block Kit message + text fallback)
+ChannelType.SLACK"slack"POST to a Slack incoming webhook.
+Block Kit message with a text fallback.

-ChannelType.WEBHOOK"webhook"POST JSON to a URL with optional HMAC-SHA256 signing
+ChannelType.WEBHOOK"webhook"POST JSON to a URL.
+Optional HMAC-SHA256 signing.

 python